AliNisarAhmed/my-notes/dotnet-C#/C#.md

 ---

+## Overloading and Parameter arrays

+- **Overloading** - is the technical term for declaring two or more mehods with the same name in the same scope, but with different signatures.

+- Overloading a method is very useful for cases in which you want to perform the same action on arguments of different types.

+---

 ## **`new` modifier**

 When used as a declaration modifier, the `new` keyword explicitly hides a member that is inherited from a `base` class.
 When you hide an inherited member, the derived version of the member replaces the `base` class version.
 Although you can hide members without using the new modifier, you get a compiler warning.
 If you use new to explicitly hide a member, it suppresses this warning.